masolele/Pantropical_landuse/README.md

 network to process a 17-channel, 64x64 input.
 Channels 0–11, 12–13 and 14 - 16
 re handled by U-Nets for feature extraction, while channels 12–14 guide attention via a dense network.
 The fused output becomes a 64x64 segmentation map with 1 class for each pixel.

+## Contact
+For questions or issues, please open an issue on GitHub